idalbo/data_engineering_zoomcamp_project/README.md

 ## Dataset and Problem

-In this project, the COVID19 data from the Italian Health Ministry repo will be used (source https://github.com/pcm-dpc/COVID-19).
+In this project, the COVID19 data from the Italian Health Ministry repo will be used ([source](https://github.com/pcm-dpc/COVID-19)).
 Different files will be loaded into a Google Cloud Storage bucket and then transformed and loaded into Google BigQuery, specifically:

 * regional trend at a daily level
 * provincial trend at a daily level